sampsonv/github-trending/README.md

 * 【2023-10-15】[rev1si0n / lamda](https://github.com/rev1si0n/lamda) - ⚡️ Android reverse engineering & automation framework | 史上最强安卓抓包/逆向/HOOK & 云手机/远程桌面/自动化辅助框架，你的工作从未如此简单快捷。
 ## Javascript

+* 【2025-07-05】[nwjs / nw.js](https://github.com/nwjs/nw.js) - Call all Node.js modules directly from DOM/WebWorker and enable a new way of writing applications with all Web technologies.
 * 【2025-07-04】[ppl-ai / modelcontextprotocol](https://github.com/ppl-ai/modelcontextprotocol) - A Model Context Protocol Server connector for Perplexity API, to enable web search without leaving the MCP ecosystem.
 * 【2025-07-02】[horsicq / Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
 * 【2025-06-29】[danielmiessler / Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
 It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.